PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Import-PSFPowerShellDataFile.md

 Note: The protective value of Import-PowerShellDataFile is only offered when run on PS5+.
 This is merely meant to provide compatibility in the scenarios, where the original command would fail!
-If you care about PowerShell security, update to the latest version (in which case this command is still as secure as the default command, as that is what will actually be run.
+If you care about PowerShell security, update to the latest version (in which case this command is still as secure as the default command, as that is what will actually be run).

+Also supports importing Json files.

 ## EXAMPLES